jadecobra/python_tdd_exercises/CLASSES.md

 # How to write classes in python

-We will step through classes in python using Test Driven Development
+We will step through writing classes in python using Test Driven Development

 ### Prerequisites